saadBr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float:prints a number with two decimal places, followed by a new line.
 100-decimal_to_hexadecimal:converting a decimal to hexadecimal.
-101-rot13: code and decode using rot13 encryption
+101-rot13: code and decode using rot13 encryption 102-odd:prints every other line from the input, starting with the first line.